fisalazarm/storefront.koplugin/README.md

 - **Match from List**: Opens the repository browser with automatic filtering by plugin/patch name for quick matching.
 - **Match with URL**: Manually enter GitHub owner and repository name to link items not found in search results.
 - **Unlink the repo**: Remove repository association from linked items to return them to unlinked state.

+### Ignore Release

+Temporarily hide specific plugin updates from the update notifications:

+- **How it works**: When you ignore a release (e.g., v1.8.2), it won't appear in "Check Updates" or "Check All Updates" lists until a newer version is released.
+- **Ignore a release**: Open the Download Options dialog for the latest release and tap **Ignore this release**.
+- **Visual indicators**: Ignored releases are marked with `[Ignored]` in both the Download Options title and the release list.
+- **Automatic cleanup**: The ignore status is automatically cleared when:
+  - A newer version is released
+  - You install the ignored version
+  - You unlink the repository
+- **Manual access**: You can still see and install ignored releases by tapping **Update plugin** → **Other releases…** from the plugin's action menu.

 ### Accessing Management Options